aksommerville/kabobblin/README.md

 - - [ ] Maps.
 10..20 would be good.
 - - [ ] Real graphics.
 - - [ ] Sound effects.
-- - [ ] Music.
+- - [x] Music.
-- - - [ ] Play
+- - - [x] Play
-- - - [ ] Hello
+- - - [x] Hello
-- - - [ ] Denouement
+- - - [x] Denouement ...same as hello, i think it's ok
-- - [ ] Modals.
+- - [x] Modals.
-- - - [ ] Hello.
+- - - [x] Hello.
 Do a combined hello/gameover like Dot's Wicked Garden, I liked that.
-- - - [ ] Scene Denouement, and find a more concise name for that.
+- - - [x] Scene Denouement, and find a more concise name for that.
 - - [ ] By EOD: Try to be completely finished with the game.
 So we can see it fresh tomorrow for second-guessing.
 - Sunday
 - - [ ] Finish game by 1700.
 That's plenty of overflow time if needed.